Convert a Citrix ADC MPX 14020/14030/14040/ 14060/14080/14100 appliance to a Citrix ADC SDX 14020/14030/14040/ 14060/14080/14100 appliance

 Locate two solid-state drives (SSDs) on the back of the appliance in slot #1 and slot #2, as shown in the following figure:

 - Verify that the replacement SSDs are the ones required for your Citrix ADC model.
 The conversion requires minimum of four SSDs.
-The Citrix label is on the top of one of the solid-state drives, which is pre-populated with a new version of BIOS and a recent build of the required SDX Management Service.
+The Citrix label is on the top of one of the SSDs.
+The SSD is pre-populated with a new version of the BIOS and a recent build of the Management Service.
 This SSD must be installed in slot # 1.

 - Remove the SSDs by pushing the safety latch of the drive cover down while pulling the drive handle.

-- On the new Citrix Certified SSD drive, open the drive handle completely to the left, and then insert the new drive into the slot #1 as far as possible.
+- On the new Citrix certified SSD drive, open the drive handle completely to the left.
+Then insert the new drive into the slot #1 as far as possible.

 To seat the drive, close the handle flush with the rear side of the appliance so that the drive locks securely into the slot.

 Important: The orientation of the SSD is important.
 When you insert the drive, make sure that the Citrix product label is at the top.

 Insert a second Citrix certified SSD, which matches the capacity of the SSD in slot #1, in slot # 2.
 Insert other blank Citrix certified SSDs in slots #3 and #4.

 Note: If the license of your appliance is 14040, insert other blank Citrix certified SSDs in slots #3, #4, #5, and #6.
 If the license of your appliance is 14060/14080/14100, insert other blank Citrix certified SSDs in slots #3, #4, #5, #6, #7, and #8.